aa-nadim/hotel-dashboard-nextjs/README.md

 ### Specific Hotel Page

-If you click on a card on the Landing Page (http://localhost:3000/), it will take you to http://localhost:3000/hotel-details/{slug}/{hotel-id}
+If you click on a card on the Landing Page (http://localhost:3000/), it will take you to http://localhost:3000/hotel-details/{slug}/{hotel-id} else it will take you `http://localhost:3000/404`

 ### Image Gallery